sadanand-singh/reckoning.dev/src/posts/2021/2021-02-24-ubuntu-btrfs-install-guide/install.md

 ---
 title: Ubuntu Desktop 20.04 with btrfs-luks full disk encryption
 date: "2021-02-24T10:50:00+01:00"
-thumb: ubuntu20.jpg
+thumb: ubuntu_btrfs.jpg
 slug: ubuntu-btrfs-guide
 draft: true
 tags:
   - Linux
   - Guides
 ---

-{% youtube "yRSElRlp7TQ" %}

 ## Overview

 This tutorial is made with [Ubuntu 20.04 Focal Fossa](http://releases.ubuntu.com/focal/) copied to an installation media (usually a USB Flash device but may be a DVD or the ISO file attached to a virtual machine hypervisor).
 Other versions of Ubuntu or distributions that use the Ubiquity installer (like Linux Mint) also work, see my other [installation guides](../../install-guides).

 ## Step 1: Boot the install, check UEFI mode and open an interactive root shell

-Since most modern PCs have UEFI, I will cover only the UEFI installation (see the [References](../../references/#btrfs-installation-guides) on how to deal with Legacy installs).
+Since most modern PCs have UEFI, I will cover only the UEFI installation on how to deal with Legacy installs).
 So, boot the installation medium in UEFI mode, choose your language and click `Try Ubuntu`.
 Once the Live Desktop environment has started we need to use a Terminal shell command-line to issue a series of commands to prepare the target device before executing the installer itself.
 As I have a German Keyboard, I first go to `Settings -- Region & Language` and set my keyboard layout.

 Then, open a terminal (<kbd>CTRL</kbd>+<kbd>ALT</kbd>+<kbd>T</kbd>) and run the following command: